P.O. Box 250130

 The study will also include a design competition between area-colleges and universities where local students will present their concepts for potential redevelopment within the Town Center Overlay District.
 The study is anticipated to take approximately six (6) months to complete.

-The Planning Division assists the Planning Commission and the Township Board in the review of new development and re-development proposals, including condominium site plans, land divisions, site plans and rezoning.
-The division also prepares ordinance amendments, assigns addresses, issues sign permits, and determines buildable lot status.
+The Planning Department assists the Planning Commission and the Township Board in the review of new development and re-development proposals, including condominium site plans, land divisions, site plans and rezoning.
+The department also prepares ordinance amendments, assigns addresses, issues sign permits and prepraes zoning verifications.
 Please click on the links below for information related to zoning in West Bloomfield Township.

 Click here for the West Bloomfield Master Plan